henriquesebastiao/saturn/README.md

 #### Devices supported

-- TVs (Samsung, Philips)
+- TVs (Samsung, Philips, Toshiba)

 > Currently, tests have only been carried out on a Samsung TV.
+Contributions are welcome to add support for new manufacturers and devices.

 #### Buttons implemented